 Group Tours: $4 each with a minimum of $25

 * Make sure to have your ID with you!

-Every Wednesday at 1pm OJMCHE staff or curators lead a tour of current and core exhibitions—free with admission.
+Every Wednesday and Sunday at 1pm OJMCHE staff or curators lead a tour of current and core exhibitions—free with admission.

 $4 each with a minimum of $25 — Request a Tour

 To schedule a tour of the Oregon Holocaust Memorial for your class or organization, request a tour here.